sid-unizar/LRC/README.md

 - notebooks: notebooks to launch the above scripts in Google Colab, and to collect the results.

 ### **Section 5.1 in the paper: Run the experiments**
-To run the experiments in Section 5.1, it is needed the scripts:
+To run the experiments in Section 5.1, following scripts are needed:
 - `script/lrc_train_evaluate.py`: to run Lexical Relation Classification experiments with templates T1-T4.
 - `script/masked_lrc_train_evaluate.py`: to run Lexical Relation Classification experiments with templates TM1-TM3.
 - `script/gradedLE_train_evaluate.py`: to run graded Lexical Entailment experiments with templates T1-T4.